BiaGuedes/biaguedes/README.md

 Learning how to apply Design Thinking on a daily basis to organize ideas as well as an innovative way to solve problems;

+Knowledge in tools that assist in the management of agile projects such as Trello, Jira, Jamboard and Microsoft Planner;

+Interest in subjects related to Digital Transformation and Business 4.0.

 Looking for help with Data Science, Python, SQL, Cloud;

 How to reach me: https://www.linkedin.com/in/beatriz-guedes-silva/